renanaribeiro91/nest-react-prisma/README.md

+API Endpoints
+The API provides the following endpoints:

+POST /users: Create a new user.
+GET /users: Retrieve all users.
+(Accepts query parameters for name search) GET /users/:id: Retrieve a specific user by ID.
+PUT /users/:id: Update an existing user.
+DELETE /users/:id: Delete an existing user.
+Author
+Renan Ribeiro

+License
+This project is licensed under the MIT License.

 # Project: User Service (Em construção - Project under construction)

 This project implements a user service using Node.js with Nest.js in the backend and ReactJS in the frontend.
 The service allows performing basic CRUD (Create, Read, Update, Delete) operations to manipulate user information.